A Supersymmetric Extension of Axionic Electrodynamics: From Axions and Photons to Axinos and Photinos: Introduction

-Concerning the assumption of supersymmetry, axions can arise naturally as dark matter candidates in many extensions of the Standard Model \cite{ABBOTT1983133,Preskill:1982cy,DINE1983137}, including supersymmetric extensions.
-In addition to neutralinos \cite{Catena2014,Abdughani2019}, photinos and axinos are also proposed as dark matter candidates \cite{FARRAR1996188, Fischler2011, steffen2007supersymmetricdarkmattercandidates}.
-Therefore, besides a purely mathematical motivation, we work out here a physical motivation for extending axion electrodynamics as we build up a supersymmetric scenario.
-We propose herewith the interaction between two dark matter candidates: the axion and the photino.

-For clarity, we summarize below the organization of the paper.
-The work is divided into two main sections.
-The first one is dedicated to presenting the foundations of our model, describing the action and justifying the natural appearance of the axion.
-In the second section, we analyze the resulting supersymmetric action and focus on the potential minima, which provide relevant information about the masses of the axion and its supersymmetric partners.
-Finally, in the concluding section, we outline future perspectives motivated by specific interaction terms of our action, which we believe yield relevant physical insights.
+In the broad spectrum of (by now hypothetical) supersymmetric particles, axions can naturally arise as dark matter candidates in many extensions of the SM \cite{ABBOTT1983133,Preskill:1982cy,DINE1983137}, including scenarios based on supersymmetry.
+In addition to the neutralinos \cite{Catena2014,Abdughani2019}, photinos and axinos have also been proposed as viable dark matter candidates \cite{FARRAR1996188, Fischler2011, steffen2007supersymmetricdarkmattercandidates}.
+Therefore, besides a purely exploratory attitude, we also have a physical motivation for extending axion electrodynamics to a supersymmetric scenario, in which interactions between the axion and the photino — both dark matter candidates — are present.
+For the sake of clarity, we summarize below the organization of the paper.
+The work is divided into six main Sections.
+In the first Section, we present the foundations of our model, describe the action, and justify the natural emergence of the axion.
+In Section II, we analyze the resulting supersymmetric action and focus on the minimum of the potential involving the scalar fields, which provide relevant information on the masses of the axion and its supersymmetric partners.
+Next, in Section III, we investigate the modified Maxwell equations derived from this supersymmetric axionic QED model.
+In this context, we identify fermionic contributions to the polarization and magnetization as a consequence of fermions brought about by supersymmetry.
+In Section IV, we analyze the linearized regime, obtain the dispersion relations (DR) for both the fermionic and bosonic sectors and identify the corresponding effective masses.
+Within this framework, we also justify the possible generation of vortices arising from the modified Ampère-Maxwell equation.
+In Section V, we further investigate the bosonic sector in the presence of a background field.
+We present graphical representations of different scenarios and discuss the role of the axion in the generation of vortex-like configurations.
+Finally, in the last Section, we outline future perspectives motivated by specific interaction terms of our action, which we believe may yield relevant physical insights.

-To close this introductory section, let us establish some conventions that will be adopted throughout the paper.
-We shall work in a flat Minkowskian spacetime, without considering the effects of gravity, and we employ natural units such that $\hbar = c = 1$.
-As for the spinorial structure, the indices corresponding to spinors are denoted by $\alpha$, and should not be confused with Minkowski spacetime indices.
-These conventions will be used consistently in the subsequent sections.
+To close this introductory Section, let us establish some conventions adopted throughout the paper.
+We will work in flat Minkowski spacetime, without considering the effects of gravity, and with signature $(+\,-\,-\,-)$.
+We also employ natural units, such that $\hbar = c = 1$.
+Regarding the spinorial structure, spinor indices are denoted by $\alpha$ and should not be confused with Minkowski spacetime indices, nor with the scalar $\alpha$ or the pseudoscalar axion $\beta$.
+These conventions shall be consistently used in the subsequent Sections.